 Saint Paul has already developed a framework for community resilience, and this plan builds on that work.
 For a community to improve its resilience, it must know what its vulnerabilities are.
 Climate change has the potential to have major impacts on people, the economy, and infrastructure - both built and natural.
 Certain populations, infrastructure, and natural assets can be more vulnerable to shocks and stresses depending on various factors including social characteristics, condition, and environment.
-For individuals, both situational and inherent characteristics such as age and preexisting conditions determine vulnerability.
+For individuals, both situational and inherent characteristics, such as age and preexisting conditions, determine vulnerability.
 Geography, including proximity to highways and roads, vegetation, and water also vary the local and individual experience of climate change.

 Natural infrastructure like trees, native plants, surface and groundwater, and beneficial species can be both susceptible to climate change and help improve the resilience of the city.
 The health of Saint Paul's urban forest impacts how climate change is experienced by location.
-Built infrastructure includes roads, bridges, water mains, sewer lines, energy distribution, streetlight networks, buildings, and critical infrastructure.
+Built infrastructure includes roads, bridges, water mains, sewer lines, energy distribution, streetlight networks, and buildings.
 Such infrastructure is vulnerable to damage during extreme weather events as well as sustained stress from freeze/thaw cycles, erosion, and extended heatwaves.
-Yet with the proactive approach that Saint Paul is adopting, there are numerous opportunities to grow and foster a resilient, sustainable city in which residents can continue to thrive.
+Yet with the proactive approach that Saint Paul is adopting, there are numerous opportunities to grow and foster a resilient, sustainable city in which residents can thrive.

 There is a call to support community resilience by helping residents prepare for, withstand, and adapt to climate-related impacts.
-For infrastructure, Saint Paul aims to protect natural resources and enhance it to maximize our ability to mitigate weather and climate impacts.
-Implementation of the plan ensures the long-term integrity and reliability of built infrastructure systems by considering future climate impacts in planning.
-Through the Ready and Resilient Guide, Saint Paul has also created a guide to prepare our community members for a variety of climate change-related events expected to occur more often and more intensely.
+For infrastructure, Saint Paul aims to protect and enhance natural resources and enhance it to maximize our ability to mitigate weather and climate impacts.
+Implementation of the plan ensures the long-term integrity to protect and enhance natural resources and reliability of built infrastructure systems by considering future climate impacts in planning.
+Through the Ready and Resilient Guide, Saint Paul partnered with Macalester College students to create a resource to prepare our community members for a variety of climate change-related events expected to occur more often and more intensely.